wikas007/my-crud-app/README.md

 # Getting Started
 Follow these steps to run the application locally:

-Prerequisites
+# Prerequisites
 Node.js
 npm or Yarn
 Installation
 Clone the repository:

-bash
-Copy code
 git clone https://github.com/wikas007/my-crud-app.git

-Navigate to the project folder:
+# Navigate to the project folder:

-bash
-Copy code
 cd my-crud-app/my-dashboard-app

-Install dependencies:
+# Install dependencies:

-bash
-Copy code
 npm install
 Running Locally
 Run the development server:

-bash
-Copy code
 npm run dev
 The app will be available at http://localhost:3000.

-Building Docker Image
-Build a Docker image:
+#Build a Docker image:

-bash
-Copy code
 docker build -t my-dashboard-app .
 Running with Docker
-Run the Docker container:
+# Run the Docker container:

-bash
-Copy code
 docker run -p 3000:3000 my-dashboard-app
 The app will be available at http://localhost:3000.

 Deploying Functions
 Navigate to the functions folder:

-bash
-Copy code
 cd functions
 Install dependencies:

-bash
-Copy code
 npm install
 Deploy the functions:

-bash
-Copy code
 firebase deploy --only functions